Hillgrove, New South Wales

-Hillgrove is a Northern Tablelands (New South Wales) village with population of about 95.
-The village is located approximately 30 km east of Armidale and is 5 kilometres south of the Waterfall Way.
-Hillgrove is part of the Armidale Regional Council local government area and is in Sandon County.
-This historic goldmining town is situated at elevation of 1,000 metres on a granite plateau above Bakers Creek and near the Oxley Wild Rivers National Park.
+Hillgrove is a Northern Tablelands historic goldmining town, now a village with a population of about 95.
+The village lies about 30 km east of Armidale and 5 km south of the Waterfall Way, at an elevation of 1,000 m on a granite plateau above Bakers Creek, near the Oxley Wild Rivers National Park.
+It lies in Sandon County, part of the Armidale Regional Council local government area.

+Hillgrove was one of the major gold fields in New South Wales, with a recorded production of over 15,000 kg of gold.
+It has also been a significant producer of antimony (14,700 tons) and tungsten (at least 2,000 tons of scheelite).

 History

+1800s

 The town was first known as Eleanora Township, named after the antimony mine that for nearly a decade after 1876 was the sole reason for its existence.
 The name Hillgrove was given to the town in 1888.
-Hillgrove was one of the major gold fields in New South Wales, with a recorded production of over 15,000 kg of gold.
-It has also been a significant producer of antimony (14,700 tons) and tungsten (at least 2,000 tons of scheelite).

 Although some alluvial gold was discovered in Bakers Creek gorge as early as 1857, it was not until antimony was discovered that important mining was undertaken in the late 1870s.
 The main shaft in Bakers Creek was sunk 610 metres below the surface.
 Tramways operated by a steam-powered winding engine pulled the trams up and down the precipitous incline to the Bakers Creek mines.

 The town of Hillgrove was established in 1884 and grew rapidly during the 1880s and 1890s due to the expanding production of the mining companies.
 Hillgrove Post Office opened on 1 June 1884 and closed in 1979.
 A Hillgrove West Post Office opened in 1890, was renamed Metz in 1896 and closed in 1922.

 At its peak in about 1898, the town's population was close to 3,000, similar to that of Armidale.
 Hillgrove then had four churches, six hotels, two schools, a school of arts, a hospital, several banks, a stock exchange, a court house, police station, a recreation ground, a technical college, debating society, a temperance league and a cordial factory.
 The town also printed its own local paper, the Hillgrove Guardian.
-In 1895 it became the first town in Australia to be supplied with power by means of hydro-electricity which operated from Gara Gorge to the west.
+In 1895 it became the first town in Australia to be supplied with power by means of hydroelectricity which operated from Gara Gorge to the west.